callmecavs/bricks.js/README.md

 A CSS selector that matches the grid wrapper.

-Note that the _direct children of this element must be the grid items_.

 ```es6
 const instance = bricks({
   container: '.selector'
 })
 ```

+Note that the _direct children of this element must be the grid items_.

 ##### packed

 An attribute added to items positioned within the grid.

-Note that if the attribute is not prefixed with `data-`, it will be added.

 ```es6
 const instance = bricks({